Explore Oregon This Summer!

 How many of Oregon’s rivers have you seen or are planning to visit?
 Summer months in the Pacific Northwest bring sun and warm temperatures, making it the perfect time of year to get out and explore.

 In this three-part series on summer travel in Oregon, we want to highlight some of the wonderful places Oregon has to offer, starting with a few of these scenic rivers.
+For more summer travel ideas, find places to go camping or see Oregon's famous destinations.

 Getting our start in Lane County has provided closeness to this beautiful river.
 The main section of the Willamette River flows north between the picturesque Oregon Coast Range and the scenic Cascade Mountain range.
 From Eugene through Portland, there are lots of places to explore!